 This rum sour cocktail builds on the classic combination of rum and lemon to create a libation that is deliciously, delightfully different.
 Expect tart flavours, mellow sweetness and the luscious taste of rum to shine in this easy to make sours cocktail.

-This post contains affiliate links.
+This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 The rum sour is a cocktail that easily gets overlooked beside other dominant sours cocktails, but I urge you to give it a try.
 Rum and lemon juice work in harmony together and, of course, it’s easy to get creative by varying the rum, sweetener or citrus juice.

-Why this one is worth making
+Why this cocktail is worth making

-If I really need to tempt you further with this rum and lemon cocktail note the following reasons why this drink is a winner.
+If I need to tempt you further with this rum and lemon cocktail note the following reasons why this drink is a winner.

 Ingredients notes

-Citrus juice – although rum and lemon are common in classic rum sours, I’ve included lime juice too.
+Citrus juice: although rum and lemon are common in classic rum sours, I’ve included lime juice too.
 It adds an extra layer of interest to the final flavour profile.
 I highly recommend you try it.

 - Strain into a suitable glass and garnish as desired (try scattering drops of Angustoras bitters over the top then using a cocktail stick to drag each droplet into a pattern).